athertahir/deep-learning-time-series-forecasting/chapter_23/Lab20.md

 reshape function and convert the three dimensions of[samples, timesteps, features]into the two dimensions of[samples, timesteps × features].
-Theloaddataset()function below implements this behavior and returns the train and testXandyelements ready for fitting and evaluating the defined models.
+Theloaddataset()function below implements this behavior and returns the train and test `X` and `y` elements ready for fitting and evaluating the defined models.

 # load the dataset, returns train and test X and y elements